jonathantsang/topdownshooter/README.md

 - start screen and game over screen
 - Weapon unlocking from mystery box
 - correct progression flows

-## To Add:
+- level customization with new faster enemy (work out health next)
 - more enemies (faster, slower)
-- ammo depletion
-- upgrades to guns
 - sound effects
 - better sprites

+## To Add:

+- upgrades to guns
 - more rooms
 - powerups
 - rare items
+- ammo depletion (may not be added)

 ## Weapons:
 - reg bullets